wesreisz/platform-engineering-workshop/module3-developer-control-plane/flux-workshop.md

 kubectl -n default get deployments,services
 ```

-Forward a port for now until I figure out a better way:
+Make a *code* change (change a string in app.js).
+Next change the .github/workflows/build-and-push.yaml to be a version above 1.0.1 (e.g. 1.0.2) build and watch everything deploy!

+Optional: If you want to make a change and see it reflected in the app you can access it this way:

 ```bash
 kubectl port-forward svc/react-application 8080:8080 -n default
 ```

-## Embedding Security in a Flux Pipeline
+### Step 9: Embedding Security in a Flux Pipeline

 Create the namespace for Trivy: